 If the USIM does not support EMM parameters storage, then the ME shall store the full native EPS NAS security context (except for KNASenc and KNASint) in a non-volatile part of its memory, and mark the native EPS NAS security context in its non-volatile memory as valid.

-For the case that the MME or the UE enter EMM-DEREGISTERED state without using any of the above procedures, the handling of the remaining authentication data shall be as specified in TS 24.301 [9].
+For the case that the MME or the UE enter EMM-DEREGISTERED state without using any of the above procedures, the handling of the remaining authentication data shall be as specified in MFA TS 24.301 [9].

 7.2.5.2 Transition away from EMM-DEREGISTERED